DataDog/datadog-agent/docs/dev/contributing.md

 - `community`: for community PRs.
 - `changelog/no-changelog`: for PRs that don't require a reno releasenote (useful for PRs only changing documentation or tests).
-- `qa/done`, `qa/no-code-change`: if either the `qa/no-code-change` label or the
-  `qa/done` label is set, it will skip the creation of a QA card related to this PR during next release process (example: documentation-only PRs).
+- `qa/done`, `qa/no-code-change`: indicate that the PR does not need to go through QA after merge, during the QA week.
+If the PR changes do not impact the agent's code, for example if the PR changes the documentation, use `qa/no-code-change`.
+If the PR changes the agent code and the impacted featurss are covered by automated unit, integration and/or e2e tests, or if the PR was manually tested before merge, use `qa/done` and specify in the PR description QA details.
 - `major_change`: to flag the PR as a major change impacting many/all teams working on the agent and will require deeper QA (example: when we change the Python version shipped in the agent).